openhpc/cloudwg/tutorials/pearc20/exercise1.md

 After the CloudFormation deployment command returns successfully, allow a few minutes for the NFS mount and Slurm configuration to complete before connecting via SSH.

-Console > Services > EC2 > Running Instances > Right click the one with Name=SlurmManagement > Connect > Save the hostname to your clipboard (example: ec2-xx-xx-xx-xxx.compute-1.amazonaws.com)
+Console > Services > EC2 > Running Instances > Right click Name=SlurmManagement > Connect > Save the hostname to your clipboard (example: ec2-xx-xx-xx-xxx.compute-1.amazonaws.com)

 Then, in the Cloud9 IDE: